What is a judicial separation?

 First, unlike a divorce, you can seek a judicial separation at any time after marriage.
 You do not have to wait until you have been married for a year.

 Secondly, you do not have to prove that the marriage has broken down irretrievably.
-You can simply rely on the same "facts" which would justify a divorce but without having to show that the marriage has broken down irretrievably.
+Since 6 April 2022 you simply need to state that you seek a judicial separation (prior to this date you could have relied on the same “facts” which would justify a divorce but without having to show that the marriage has broken down irretrievably.)

-Thirdly, there are not two decrees as there are in divorce (decree nisi and decree absolute) – there is just one decree pronouncing the judicial separation once the court is satisfied that the requirements are met.
+Thirdly, there are not two decrees/orders as there are in divorce (decree nisi and decree absolute or post 6 April 2022 conditional and final order) – there is just one order pronouncing the judicial separation once the court is satisfied that the requirements are met.

 Fourthly, a judicial separation does not have the same effect on pensions as divorce, as the parties are technically still married.
 This means you can’t obtain a pension sharing order.
 This is often the biggest disadvantage to using judicial separation proceedings as opposed to divorce.